-The grant received from OutRight helped us to provide financial assistance, help with safe shelter and accommodation, food, and medicine for 42 LGBTIQ refugees and asylum seekers.
+The grant received from Outright helped us to provide financial assistance, help with safe shelter and accommodation, food, and medicine for 42 LGBTIQ refugees and asylum seekers.

 One such client was a gay man in his late 20s who arrived in Egypt from Sudan in 2019.
-He had to flee Sudan after he was discovered to be gay at his workplace and faced threats of public outing and "I am grateful that you helped me; I was in a critical situation and this grant managed to cover my accommodation and living expenses at a dire period.
-Thank you for your efforts." violence.
+He had to flee Sudan after he was discovered to be gay at his workplace and faced threats of public outing and violence.
 Since arriving to Egypt he had been suffering from homesickness, trauma from kidnapping, an HIV positive status, stigmatization and discrimination.
 When COVID hit he lost his work and had to move in with a friend, but unfortunately that wasn't safe because her boyfriend was homophobic.

-With funds from OutRight, we were able to provide him with interim supplies of HIV medication, financial support for housing and food, and psychological support.
+With funds from Outright, we were able to provide him with interim supplies of HIV medication, financial support for housing and food, and psychological support.
 We also connected him to UN agencies that can help with his case on a long-term basis.

 He told us: "I was in a critical situation and this grant managed to cover my accommodation and living expenses at a dire period.
 Thank you for your efforts."